 This is a post by author Walter Lindo.
-Walter is managing director for Universal Aviation Venezuela, which has a ground support location in Caracas (SVMI).
-Walter is an expert on business aircraft operations in Venezuela.
-He can be contacted at firstname.lastname@example.org.
+Walter is Managing Director for Universal Aviation Venezuela – Caracas.
+Walter is an expert on business aircraft operations in Venezuela and can be contacted at firstname.lastname@example.org.

 It’s become easier to operate short trips to Venezuela lately now that permits, for most operations, are no longer required if certain requirements are met.
 Business aircraft operators can look forward to high standards of aircraft support services at Caracas (SVMI).
 Quick turn tech stops also work out well at this location.